 The design team placed the hospital into the natural beauty and features of the Lakeway area by utilizing local stone and precast in colorations seen across the sedimentation of the Central Texas Hill Country.
 Creation of a strong sense of regionalism through materials was balanced with the selection of materials with high recycled content and above all else, materials with an emphasis on creating a healthy healing environment.

 Key to the building program is the ability for the facility to expand, because the Lakeway community has experienced a steady growth pattern for over a decade that is expected to continue.
 The facility initially includes 106 licensed beds with shell space to accommodate an additional 40 beds.
 The hospital has been designed to permit lateral expansion at each level as well as vertical expansion for additional inpatient beds.
-Lakeway Regional provides a full continuum of both inpatient and outpatient services including cardiology, obstetrics, oncology, and orthopedics, as well as a full array of diagnostic and treatment services, such as an emergency department/urgent care clinic planned for up to 40,000 visits per year.
+Baylor Scott & White Medical Center – Lakeway provides a full continuum of both inpatient and outpatient services including cardiology, obstetrics, oncology, and orthopedics, as well as a full array of diagnostic and treatment services, such as an emergency department/urgent care clinic planned for up to 40,000 visits per year.

 “Lakeway Regional Medical Center.”
 Healthcare Design Magazine Architectural and Interior Design Showcase, September 2013.

 Publications + News

 - The Role of Design in Today's Healthcare Environments

 - Media Coverage: Lakeway Regional Medical Center Dual Achievements in Sustainability

 - Lakeway Regional Medical Center Celebrates Dual Achievements in Sustainability